 What was most remarkable about this arrangement was that synthesiser technology did not exist in a usable form at this point.
 So Derbyshire and her team recorded the score on tape and then cut the recording reel up into segments, pasting it back together to create different sounds and clipped tones.

-It was then re-recorded in this new format and remained largely unchanged until the Pertwee era when a re-arrangement was required due to Pertwee’s Doctor’s titles being of a different length.
-The dramatic swooshing outro sound effect was also added at this point.
+It was then re-recorded in this new format and remained largely unchanged until the Pertwee era when a slight re-arrangement was required due to Pertwee’s Doctor’s titles being of a different length to Hartnell and Troughton’s.

 [Upon bearing the composition for the first time] “Did I write that?”
 Ron Grainer